E! Announces Five New Shows With Jason Biggs, Teyana Taylor and More! - E! Online

 Mark your calendars!

-All your favorite NBCU networks—including E!, Bravo and NBC—just announced brand new series for 2021 with top tier talent.
+All your favorite NBCU networks—including E!, Bravo, NBC and more—just announced brand new series for 2021 with top tier talent.
 From competition series to reality shows, there's something for everyone to binge.

 The beloved reality family sitcom The Bradshaw Bunch is returning to E! this year for a second season, while it couple Teyana Taylor and Iman Shumpert will give an unfiltered behind-the-scenes look at their lives juggling music, fashion, business and family with E!'s We Got Love Iman & Teyana.